codeface-io/SwiftNodes/README.md

 ### Ancestor Counts

-`graph.findNumberOfNodeAncestors()` returns a `[(Node, Int)]` containing each node of the graph associated with its ancestor count.
+`graph.findNumberOfNodeAncestors()` returns a `[(Node, Int)]` containing each node of the `graph` together with its ancestor count.
 The ancestor count is the number of all (recursive) ancestors of the node.
 Basically, it's the number of other nodes from which the node can be reached.

-This only works on acyclic graphs right now and might return incorrect results for some nodes in cyclic graphs.
+This only works on acyclic graphs right now and might return incorrect results for nodes in cycles.

 Ancestor counts can serve as a proxy for [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting).